Geomitron/Bridge/README.md

 ### Socials

-To inquire about the project and make suggestions, please join the [Discord](https://discord.gg/cqaUXGm)
+To discuss the project and make suggestions, please join the [Discord](https://discord.gg/cqaUXGm)

-To see which features in currently in the works, please take a look at the [Trello](https://trello.com/b/lz8MvNhF/bridge)
+To see which features are currently in the works, please take a look at the [Trello](https://trello.com/b/lz8MvNhF/bridge)